Chapter 2 - Character Creation

 Intimacies

 There are 3 levels of intimacies: outer, inner, and defining.
 The level changes how many advantage or disadvantage dice are added to a roll: 1, 2, or 4.
-Each intimacy is a person, place, or idea that represents something that is impirtant and "intimate" to you.
+Each intimacy is a person, place, or idea that represents something that is important and "intimate" to you.

 Intimacies can be used to activate special passions as well.